brunjo/rowGrid/README.md

 # rowGrid.js (no jQuery required)
-> This version of rowGrid.js is not fully documented yet.
-Check out the master branch of this repository to see the documented [jQuery version](https://github.com/brunjo/rowGrid.js).

 **rowGrid.js is a small, lightweight (~1kB gzipped) JavaScript plugin for placing images (or other items) in straight rows.**